 Step 2: Select and group the elements

-Now select all elements.
-There are a number of ways to select multiple elements.
+Now select all of the elements.
+There are a few ways to select multiple elements:

-- Hold down the Shift key and select elements one at a time.
+- Hold Shift, and select elements one at a time.

-- Use the Select (V) tool to draw a rectangle around all of the elements.
+- Use the Select tool to draw a rectangle around all the elements.

-- Use the Lasso (Shift+O) tool to select elements that cross an irregularly-shaped area.
+- Use the Lasso tool to select elements that cross an irregularly-shaped area.

-- Select multiple items from the Markups List (Alt+L).
+- Select multiple items in the Markups List.

-Once all elements are selected, you are ready to group them.
-Right-click on one of the elements, and select Group (Ctrl+G) from the dropdown menu.
-The blue boundary lines and handles for each element change into a single boundary line and set of handles after they are grouped.
+Once you select all the elements, you’re ready to group them.
+Right-click one of the elements, and select Group from the dropdown.
+The blue boundary lines and handles for each element change into a single boundary line and set of handles after they’re grouped.

-Once grouped, they will show up as “Group” in the Subject column of Markups List .
-This can be confusing if you’ve grouped multiple markups and need to distinguish them from each other in the markups list.
+Grouped markups each appear as “Group” in the Subject column of the Markups List.
+This can be confusing if you’ve grouped multiple markups and need to distinguish them from one another in the Markups List.
 You can rename a grouped markup by following these steps:

-- Go into the Markups List and locate the grouped markup you want to rename.
+- In the Markups List, locate the grouped markup you want to rename.

-- Double-click on its default subject name (in the Subject column).
-The grouped markup will also highlight on the page when you click.
+- Under the Subject column, double-click its default subject name.
+The grouped markup will also highlight on the page when you select it.

 Now your grouped markup will have a custom name.

-Any markup or group of markups can be saved in the Tool Chest (Alt+X) and reused.
-You’ll see your newly created symbol in the Recent Tools section of the Tool Chest .
-Click the symbol and drag it into the My Tools section, or any of your other tool sets.
-Now the symbol is available for use at any time.
+Any markup or group of markups can be saved in the Tool Chest and reused.
+You’ll see your newly created symbol in the Recent Tools section of the Tool Chest.
+Click and drag the symbol into the My Tools section, or any of your other tool sets.
+Now the markup is available for use at any time.

 Other versions of this article